 Stillborn Franchise: Despite its obvious Sequel Hook, its reception among fans and critics as well as its box office intake assures that no sequels will be materializing anytime soon.

-What Could Have Been: The original script mentioned under They Just Didn't Care was apparently a much more faithful adaptation of the series.
+What Could Have Been: The original script was apparently a much more faithful adaptation of the series.
 But once it was out of the scriptmaker's hands, changes were made.

 Emmy Rossum was originally going to wear a short blue wig as Bulma, but it was ditched after a costume test as both she and the director hated how it looked.
 A pink wig was also said to have been tested.